andreamazza89/jq-exercises/readme.md

 ### Left recursion
 When I started adding support for `Pipe` (`|`), I ran into the left recursion problem, which took me a while to even realise what the problem was.
-[This blog post](https://github.com/glebec/left-recursion) describes the issue really well and helped me climb out of that hole!
+[This page](https://github.com/glebec/left-recursion) describes the issue really well and helped me climb out of that hole!

-The blog post above mentions [this page](https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node8.html), which is a mathematical explanation of how the problem is solved.
+The page above mentions [this page](https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node8.html), which is a mathematical explanation of how the problem is solved.
 I'd love to be able to understand the math version.

 ### Associative Property